 The peace that Jerusalem wanted in these references was not having any more of their enemies- Caldea, Moab, Asyria- to annihilate God’s Holy City.
 Nothing has changed in over 3,000 years, has it ?

-Lord, as we see the chaotic news stories, and events around our world this blessed season, may we remind ourselves that Your peace, brought to us by the “Prince of Peace,” will only stand.
+Lord, as we see the chaotic news stories, and events around our world, may we remind ourselves that Your peace, brought to us by the “Prince of Peace,” will only stand.
 Help us to be peacemakers.
 Give us opportunities to show that peace in whatever or wherever we’re involved.
 Thank You for this peace that only You can bring.
 We love You.
 In Your Precious Name, we pray.
 Amen!